Who is an NRI?

 FAQs

-Is a medical examination mandatory for NRIs buying ULIPs?
+Is medical examination mandatory for NRIs buying ULIPs?